 We refer to (\ref{eqn7}) as the direct mixed formulation.
-Note that numerical solvers for the Poisson problems (\ref{eqn7}) are readily available, while numerical approximation of the sixth-order problem (\ref{eqnbi}) is generally a much harder task.
-The mixed weak formulation of (\ref{eqn7}) is to find $\bar{u}, v, w\in H_0^1(\Omega)$ such that
+Note that numerical solvers for the Poisson problems (\ref{eqn7}) are readily available, while numerical approximation of the sixth order problem (\ref{eqnbi}) is generally a daunting task.
+The weak formulation of (\ref{eqn7}) is to find $\bar{u}, v, w\in H_0^1(\Omega)$ such that

 where